willsam100/CodingWIthSamBlog/_posts/2019-08-04-technical-debt-is-not-real.md

   mashsb_shares: '0'
   mashsb_jsonshares: '{"total":0,"error":"","facebook_shares":0}'
   mashsb_og_title: Technical debt is not real
-  mashsb_og_description: Misunderstandings by developers lead to a loss of productivity
-    and a not-so-fun-to-work-with codebase.
-By improving our communication and being clear with the trade-offs we're making we can avoid these problems and enjoy a happier life writing software.
-  _yoast_wpseo_metadesc: Misunderstandings by developers lead to a loss of productivity
-    and a not-so-fun-to-work-with codebase.
-By improving our communication and being clear with the trade-offs we're making we can avoid these problems and enjoy a happier life writing software.

 # author:
 #   login: sam
 #   email: willsam100@gmail.com
 #   display_name: Sam Williams
 #   first_name: Sam
 #   last_name: Williams
+description: Misunderstandings by developers lead to a loss of productivity and a not-so-fun-to-work-with codebase.
+By improving our communication and being clear with the trade-offs we're making we can avoid these problems and enjoy a happier life writing software.
 permalink: "/2019/08/04/technical-debt-is-not-real/"
 ---